 Gladman recognises the role of neighbourhood plans as a tool for local people to shape the development of their local community.
 However, it is clear from national guidance that these must be consistent with national planning policy and the strategic requirements for the wider authority area.
-Through this consultation response, Gladman has sought to clarify the relation of the RNP as currently proposed with the requirements of national planning policy and the wider strategic policies for the wider area.
+Through this consultation response, Gladman has sought to clarify the relation of the PNP as currently proposed with the requirements of national planning policy and the wider strategic policies for the wider area.

-Gladman is concerned that the plan in its current form does not comply with basic conditions (a) and (d).
+Gladman is concerned that the plan in its current form does not comply with basic conditions (a).
 The plan does not conform with national policy and guidance and in its current form does not contribute to the achievement of sustainable development.
-Gladman formally request to participate at the hearing session(s) should the Examiner decide it necessary to discuss these issues in a public forum.